 3 hours.
-Using an equity focused model students will form knowledge translation collaboratives to both learn and apply knowledge translation principles for advocacy, education, and clinical practice.
-Same as OT 571.
+Using an equity focused model student will form knowledge translation collaboratives to both learn and apply knowledge translation principles for advocacy, education, and clinical practice.

 ED 502: Qualitative Inquiry in Education

 4 hours.
 Surveys methods for conceptualizing, gathering, managing, and interpreting qualitative data.
 Various ethnographic, historical, and narrative forms of inquiry are reviewed, as are the corresponding methods associated with each.